Attacks on the United States: United States Senate bombing (November 1983)

 On November 7, 1983, a bomb exploded in the Capitol's north wing near the Senate chamber in Washington, D.C.
 The blast caused significant damage to the area but resulted in no casualties, as the building was empty at the time.
 The bombing was later claimed by the "Armed Resistance Unit," a militant group opposed to U.S. military involvement in Grenada and Lebanon.

 The attackers placed the device as a political statement, citing opposition to U.S. foreign policy.
 In 1988, six members of the radical group were arrested and convicted for their involvement in the bombing and other related activities.

 1984 Rajneeshee bioterror attack

 In 1984, 751 people suffered food poisoning in The Dalles, Oregon, United States, due to the deliberate contamination of salad bars at ten local restaurants with Salmonella.
 A group of prominent followers of Rajneesh (later known as Osho) led by Ma Anand Sheela had hoped to incapacitate the voting population of the city so that their own candidates would win the 1984 Wasco County elections.
 The incident was the first and is still the single largest bioterrorist attack in U.S. history.

 Embassy in Bogotá first bombing (November 1984)

-On November 26, 1984, a car bomb planted by drug cartel exploded outside of the American embassy in Bogotá, killing one and reportedly injuring five others.
+On November 26, 1984, a car bomb planted by a drug cartel, exploded outside of the American embassy in Bogotá, killing one and reportedly injuring five others.